JopGomes/EstDados/README.md

-# EstDados
+# Data Structure
- Disciplina cursada em 2022
+ Studing about structures datas in 2022